Radio-active-Boys/Radio-active-Boys/README.md

 - 🌱 Implemented smart watering system with Arduino and moisture sensors for automated plant care.
 - 🏡 Programmed home automation system using Raspberry Pi for remote appliance control.
 - 🚁 Collaborated on building autonomous drone for aerial surveillance using OpenCV.

 ---

+### 🌟 About Me

+I'm an aspiring **Software Engineering Intern** with a strong foundation in computer science, currently pursuing a Bachelor’s degree in Civil Engineering at the Indian Institute of Technology Jammu.
+I am proficient in Python, JavaScript, C, C++, and Java, with experience in web development, IoT, and embedded systems.
+Skilled in Unix/Linux environments, data structures, algorithms, and software design, I am actively involved in projects related to distributed systems, machine learning, and computer vision, demonstrating problem-solving and innovation abilities.

+---

+### 🎓 Education

+**Bachelor of Technology in Civil Engineering**
+*Indian Institute of Technology Jammu*
+*Expected Graduation: 2026*
+**Current CGPA:** 8.51/10

+---